eleurent/twitter-graph/README.md

 ### Step 1.
 Get the data

-To get access to the Twitter API, you must first register on the [Twitter Developer Portal](https://developer.twitter.com/en/apps), and record your authentication keys in `credentials.json`.
+To get access to the Twitter API, you must first register on the [Twitter Developer Portal](https://developer.twitter.com/en/apps).
+Then, create an app (with read permissions) and record your authentication keys in `credentials.json`.

 Then, install requirements with
 ```pip3 install -r requirements.txt```